Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 - Are you allowed to have chickens – if so, how many?

-These questions might seem frivolous, but there have been many folks who did not realize how much work and time was involved in taking care of them and the birds suffered accordingly.
+These questions might seem frivolous, but many folks did not realize how much chickens involved work and time in taking care of them and the birds suffered accordingly.

 Chickens need care and attention, much as any pet does – even through the winter when the snow is high and they need fresh water, are you prepared to do it?